 Small businesses are the backbone of the US economy.
-According to the Small Business Administration (SBA) estimates, 99% of all US businesses are small businesses.
+The Small Business Administration (SBA) estimates that 99% of all US businesses are small businesses.

 These humble-sized businesses provide livelihood and employment to tons of people but struggle to stay afloat amid stiff competition and technological disruption.

 Because most small business owners are so busy making ends meet that they forget to focus on innovation.
 With technology and business processes evolving at a lightning pace, deprioritizing innovation can be a death knell for any business.
 Since most business owners lack that kind of foresight, 50% of small businesses fail to make it past their first year.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 If you want to avoid this pitfall, you need to innovate and sharpen your small business strategies.
 After mentoring many startups and SMBs through my two-decade-long career, I’ve assimilated tips that successful small business owners follow.
 And I’m excited to share them with you in this post.

 4 Ways for small businesses to promote innovation

 Whether you’re starting a new small business or thinking of ways to scale up, you need to keep innovation on your radar.
 But it’s easier said than done.
 Losing your focus in the daily rigamarole is only too easy.
 That’s why you need to be proactive about building a culture that breeds innovation.

 Fostering innovation is easy when your entire team makes it their personal goal.
 Give your colleagues a reason to be innovative.
 Reward innovative thinking to motivate your staff to spread their creative wings.

 When your workers feel like a part of the bigger vision, they are more likely to take a personal interest in the company’s future.
 So, be transparent with your team about your plans for the company.
 Share the roles and opportunities you have in mind for each employee.